theindieswierdo/MHLeC-Prototypes/README.md

-these files contain the template I as thinking of since ne content as about to be added.
+These files contain the template I as thinking of since ne content as about to be added.
 How can this be achieved using astro?